 Prior to serving as an elected official on the City Council, Mayor Hoffman was an appointed member of several city boards, committees and commissions, including the Planning and Zoning Commission in 2009-2010 and the Police and Safety Committee in 1999-2008.
 He was also the recipient of the Chief’s Award in 2000.

-Mayor Hoffman was formerly a pediatrician with Washington University Clinical Associates, with an M.D. from Saint Louis University and B.S. from University of Illinois.
+Mayor Hoffman is a retired pediatrician with Washington University Clinical Associates, with an M.D. from Saint Louis University and B.S. from University of Illinois.
 He has also been an active member of the American Academy of Pediatrics since 1980.
 In addition to his service to the City of Creve Coeur, Mayor Hoffman is a volunteer at the Jewish Food Pantry and is a board member of the Saul Mirowitz Jewish Community School.

 Mayor Hoffman has lived in Creve Coeur for over 35 years and currently resides at 212 Ladue Oaks Drive with his wife, Barbara.
 He has three grown children—David, Jennifer and Jonathan—and six grandchildren.